ABRegin/arrigo-support/docs/arrigolocalinstaller.md

 - **Chart export, TP#30417:** Changed so xlsx is the pre selected file format.

-- **View, TP#32069:** Fixed issue where older animation view files would throw an index out of exception when opening.
+- **View, TP#32069:** Fixed issue where older animation view files would throw an index out of range exception when opening.